 Keeping your thoughts and feelings to yourself can be detrimental to a marriage.
 When you don’t talk about what is bothering you, your hopes and dreams, your fears, etc., then how is your spouse supposed to know how to best help you?
 They can’t.
 You must open the lines of communication.

 It can be difficult to be so vulnerable with someone.
 You may feel that you run the risk of being rejected.
 But marriage can’t survive if the spouses don’t communicate.

 In turn, the spouses can get their needs met.
 And that is how a marriage can function in the best way.

-Connect on a Deeper Level in the Bedroom
+5. Connect on a deeper level in the bedroom

-That may be ok for a while, but a marriage can’t function long-term if sex is just about the orgasm.
+That may be okay for a while, but a marriage can’t function long-term if sex is just about the orgasm.
 Sexual intimacy is so much more than that.